Nebuliser Machines

 However, some nebulisers including the portable NEB 800 use ultrasonic frequencies to vibrate the mesh.

-No, you do not need to be 18 to buy a nebuliser.
-Nebulisers can be purchased by anyone, but you may need a prescription from your doctor in order to purchase certain types of nebulisers.
+No, you do not need to be 18 to buy a nebuliser, these devices can be purchased by anyone, but you may need a prescription from your doctor in order to purchase certain types of device.

 Nebulisers require liquid medications which can only be prescribed by your GP or healthcare provider.